 As Nina struggled to survive in the Gulag, her husband fought for her release in Leningrad.
 Against all odds, she was ultimately freed and astonishingly managed to return to her former life, just as war broke out.
 Despite wartime deprivation and the suffocating grip of Stalin's totalitarian state, Nina's irrepressible determination set her on the path to become an icon of the Kirov Ballet.

-Dancing for Stalin is a remarkable true story of suffering and injustice, of courage, resilience and triumph.
+A remarkable true story of suffering and injustice, of courage, resilience and triumph.